Fraction-like rates from preferential voting: The CLC projection followed by Zermelo's method of strengths

-\begin{proof} .5em Let us assume that the original Llull matrix is in the situation considered by the stated majority principle.
-According to \cite[Thm.\,8.1]{cri}, the mean preference scores of the projected Llull matrix satisfy then the inequality $\rho_x>\rho_y$ for any $x\in\xst$ and $y\in\yst$ (instead of the mean preference scores $\rho_x$, in \cite{cri} we were dealing with the mean ranks $\arank{x}$, which are related to $\rho_x$ by the linear decreasing transformation (\ref{eq:arank})\,).
+\begin{proof} .5em Let us assume that the original Llull matrix is in the situation considered by the Condorcet-Smith principle.
+According to \cite[Thm.\,8.1]{cri}, the mean ranks $R_x$ of the projected Llull matrix $(\psc_{xy})$ satisfy the inequality $R_x < R_y$ for any $x\in\xst$ and $y\in\yst$.
+In terms of the mean preference scores~$\rho_x$, which are related to the mean ranks $\arank{x}= R_x$ by the linear decreasing transformation~(\ref{eq:arank}), we get therefore $\rho_x > \rho_y$ for any such $x$ and $y$.
 So, it suffices to combine that result with Theorem~\ref{st:phis} of the preceding section. \end{proof}

-\begin{theorem} .5em The fraction-like rates comply with the following clone consistency condition: Assume that $\cst\sbset\ist$ is an autonomous set for each of the individual votes.
-Assume also that either $\cst\sbseteq\xst$ or $\cst\spseteq\ist\setminus\xst$, where $\xst=\{\,x\in\ist\mid\flr_x>0\}$. \ensep Under these hypotheses one has the following facts: \textup{(a)}~$\cst$ is autonomous for the ranking determined by the fraction-like rates;\, and\, \textup{(b)}~contracting $\cst$ to a single option in all of the individual votes has no other effect in that ranking than getting the same contraction. \end{theorem}
+Let us assume that all the individual preferences are reversed, or equivalently, that the Llull matrix is replaced by its transpose.
+As a result of such a transformation, one would expect the final ranking to be reversed.
+This condition is known in the literature by the name of \dfc{inversion} \cite{che:1998,gonz}.

+Zermelo's method by itself is easily seen to satisfy this condition, at least in the irreducible case.
+More precisely, in this case the strengths for the transposed matrix are proportional to $1/\flr_x,$ where $\flr_x$ are the strengths for the original matrix.
+In the reducible case, the positive strengths move from the top-dominant component to the bottom-dominated one (whenever the latter exists).

+The following results establish the inversion property for the mean preference scores of the CLC-projected Llull matrix as well as for the CLC-Zermelo fractions (except for the ties between options with vanishing fractions).